John G. Stackhouse Jr.

 John Gordon Stackhouse Jr. (born 1960) is a Canadian scholar of religion.
-As a journalist he has been recognized with over a dozen awards by the Canadian Church Press, and his scholarship has been supported by research grants from the Social Sciences and Humanities Research Council of Canada, the Association of Theological Schools, the Canadian Embassy to the United States, and several other sponsors.
-He currently teaches at Crandall University in Moncton, New Brunswick.

 Early life

 Stackhouse was born in 1960 in Kingston, Ontario, Canada, and raised in southwestern England and northern Ontario, the eldest of four children.
-His father, John G. Stackhouse, was a general surgeon trained at Queen's University and in Plymouth, Devon, UK, who eventually earned fellowships from the Royal College of Surgeons in Canada, the American College of Surgeons, and the International College of Surgeons.
-His mother, A. Yvonne (Annan) Stackhouse, was a schoolteacher and later university instructor, with degrees in English literature from Nipissing University and Hardin-Simmons University.
-She received an honorary doctorate from the latter institution for her work as a teacher, board member, and author of the university's centennial history.
+His father, John G. Stackhouse, was a general surgeon.
+His mother, A. Yvonne (Annan) Stackhouse, was a schoolteacher and later university instructor.

-John Jr. received his higher education in Canada and the United States: after a year at Mount Carmel Bible School in Edmonton, he received a BA (First Class Honours, Queen’s University, Kingston) in history, an MA (with Highest Honors, Wheaton College) in church history and theology (with a thesis supervised by Mark A. Noll), and a PhD (University of Chicago) in the history and theology of Christianity (with a dissertation supervised by Martin E. Marty).
+Stackhouse received his higher education in Canada and the United States: after a year at Mount Carmel Bible School in Edmonton, he received a BA in history from Queen's University, an MA in church history and theology from Wheaton College, and a PhD from the University of Chicago with a dissertation supervised by Martin E. Marty.

 Career

 Stackhouse began teaching at the International Teams School of World Missions and then Wheaton College, both in suburban Chicago, during his doctoral studies.
-His first full-time position was as an assistant professor of European history at Northwestern College in Orange City, Iowa (1987–90), where he chaired the department in his latter two years and won the college's teaching award.
-From there, he went to teach Modern Christianity (history, sociology, philosophy, and theology) in the Department of Religion at the University of Manitoba, in Winnipeg, Manitoba, Canada, rising to the rank of Professor in 1997 and receiving the university's top awards for research and for outreach to the community (via his newspaper column and other media appearances).
+His first full-time position was as an assistant professor of European history at Northwestern College in Orange City, Iowa (1987–90).
+From there, he went to teach Modern Christianity (history, sociology, philosophy, and theology) in the Department of Religion at the University of Manitoba, in Winnipeg, Manitoba, Canada, rising to the rank of professor in 1997.
 One year later, he left for Regent College in Vancouver (1998–2015), where he served as the Sangwoo Youtong Chee Professor of Theology and Culture at Regent College, in the position formerly held by J. I. Packer.

-In 2015, Stackhouse headed east to become the inaugural Samuel J. Mikolaski Professor of Religious Studies at Crandall University and that university's first Dean of Faculty Development, in which latter role he mentors junior faculty and equips mid-career colleagues in teaching and scholarship.
-In 2018 he received that university's Stephen and Ella Steeves Award for Excellence in Research and in 2023 received that Award for Excellence in Service.
+In 2015, Stackhouse headed east to become the inaugural Samuel J. Mikolaski Professor of Religious Studies at Crandall University and that university's first Dean of Faculty Development.
+In 2018 he received that university's Stephen and Ella Steeves Award for Excellence in Research.

+Termination for alleged sexual harassment

+In November 2023, Crandall University announced that it was terminating Stackhouse's employment following a six month independent investigation into allegations that he sexually harassed students.
+He had faced a similar investigation at Regent College, the year before his departure from that institution.
+Why he left Regent is shielded by a non-disclosure agreement.

+On 8 December 2023, Stackhouse sued Crandall University claiming he was wrongly terminated and that the firing damaged him.
+In reply, Crandall denies any and all liability to Stackhouse and requests the court dismiss his claim with costs.